Difference Between Pre-Diabetes, Insulin Resistance, and Metabolic Syndrome X

 How are pre-diabetes and Insulin Resistance Syndrome (Metabolic Syndrome X) different from each other?

-Pre-diabetes is diagnosed by mildly elevated blood glucose levels (hyperglycemia).
-You do not have to have any other symptoms to be diagnosed with pre-diabetes.
-If you do have other symptoms, you may be pre-diabetic, but also have insulin resistance syndrome (Metabolic Syndrome X) or another disorder (i.e., women may have polycystic ovarian syndrome.)
+If your blood glucose levels are elevated, you do not have to have any other symptoms to be diagnosed with pre-diabetes.
+If you do have other symptoms, you may be prediabetic, but may also have insulin resistance syndrome (Metabolic Syndrome X) or another disorder (i.e., women may have polycystic ovarian syndrome.)

 To be diagnosed with Insulin Resistance Syndrome (Metabolic Syndrome X) you must have more than one symptom of the syndrome – which does not include hyperglycemia (elevated blood sugars).